convexset/meteor-three-way/README.md

 However, it would be clunky to have to specify each of `"topLevelObject.nestedArray.0"` thru `"topLevelObject.nestedArray.2"` (or more) in the options.
 Therefore, `options.fields` accepts wildcards such as `topLevelObject.nestedArray.*` where `*` matches numbers (for arrays) and "names" (for objects; but of course, it's all objects anyway).

+Note that in the case of multiple matches, the most specific match will be used, enabling "catch-all" updaters (which can be somewhat dangerous if not managed properly).

 #### Binding to the View